‘Vanderpump Rules’ Star Stassi Schroeder Issues Apology After Controversial #MeToo Comments

 — Stassi Schroeder (@stassi) November 26, 2017

 In the episode, Us Weekly reported that Schroeder claimed many of these victims were originally “willing” to go to hotel rooms.
 She went on to say that these victims were only speaking out now against the sexual harassment because of the “hashtag me too trend.”
-To top it off, Stassi also said that “no one can make me suck someone’s d–k.”
+To top it off, Stassi also said that “no one can make me suck someone’s d**k.”

 As expected, many listeners were outraged over these comments and they took to Twitter to express their outrage.
 Advertisers also showed their disgust with Schroeder’s comments, as Rent The Runway, Simple Contacts, and Framebridge all publicly terminated their business relationships with her.